Technology Behaviour & Emotions Health & Well-being

 1. Be friendly

 Most kids are shy, until they learn how to be friendly.
 Being friendly isn’t about sharing toys, and it isn’t even really about manners (although they help).
 It’s about smiling, it’s about eye contact and it’s about saying hello.
-It’s all about the first connection that your child makes with another.

 2. Ask good questions